 If you’re new to the world of importing and exporting, or you’d simply like a refresher course on the different types of insurance coverage available to your company, you’re in the right place.
 When it comes to insurance, exporters have many options.
+Export credit agencies are able to protect you against the risk of non-payment by a foreign buyer.
+So regardless of whether you’re in the import or export business there are insurance companies with an array of buyer credit options available to you.

 There are a lot of different insurance products out there for companies engaging in international trade, and it’s important to know which ones you need for your business, and which insurance company has the right services for you.